coder/coder/docs/install.md

     docker-compose up
     ```

-    Otherwise, you can simply start the service:
+    Otherwise, you can start the service:

     ```console
     cd coder